 Knee Pain Therapy

-Knee pain can be mild or severe.
+Sciatica knee pain symptoms can be mild or severe.
 You will have to decide if the knee pain you have is worth consulting a professional for or if you can treat it yourself.
 In mild cases, you can take the weight off your knee and take a break from physical activities such as walking, running, and climbing.
 You might also use some movement exercises to alleviate symptoms gently.

 If your knee pain is extreme, take some painkillers and consult a medical practitioner.
 When you consult a medical practitioner, they will assess your knee and identify the cause of the pain.
 They will then diagnose some medication or physiotherapy.